Bima42/inception/README.md

 - ENV can be accessed even when the container created by the image will be launched
 - Environment variable = variables necessary for the very execution of the container and the application
 - Database credentials are often declared in environment variables.

-#### WORKDIR
-- Build commands (RUN, ADD and COPY) will therefore be assigned to the path mentioned in WORKDIR.
-- Same for execution commands (EXPOSE, CMD and ENTRYPOINT)

 #### USER
 - Determine the user or user group that can interact with the image that will be created.